$0 Nigeria → UK Skilled Worker Guide — Quick-Start Checklist

 The IHS is a separate charge, paid at the same time as the application fee, that gives you access to the NHS during your stay.
 It is not optional for Skilled Worker visa holders outside the Health and Care category.

-The 2026 IHS rate is £1,035 per person per year.
+The 2026 IHS rate is £1,035 per year for adults and £776 per year for applicants under 18.

 This is the number that shocks most Nigerian applicants who budget only for the application fee.
 The IHS payment is made through the IHS portal before you finalize your GOV.UK application — you cannot proceed without the IHS reference number.